Trigger Point in Oakbrook Terrace

-Trigger points are localized tender spots in the muscles often detected as lumps or knots.
+What is trigger point therapy in Oakbrook Terrace?
+To begin with, trigger points are localized tender spots in the muscles often detected as lumps or knots.
 Trigger points form when a muscle is injured, or overly tense.
 Chronic inflammation in the muscle and physical/emotional stress all contribute to knots and formation of scar tissue which results in trigger points.
 Trigger points can also form through time by the process of wear and tear on the muscle.
 Trigger points occur when normal, perpendicular muscle fibers get tangled and distorted out of their uniform pattern.
 Trigger points are felt as a taut band of inflamed muscle fiber and are painful when pressed.

 Many people who have trigger points may also have fibromyalgia and or myofascial pain syndrome.